tiavasquez/Parent-Communication-Portal/README.md

 Login: Currently there is no login process.
 Anyone who goes to the URL is given access to view and update.
 In the next phase, parents will be given sign on username and password by administrator for view access only.
 Administrator will have separate username and password and only the administrator can update parent and team member info.

-To run this locally you need to install the following packages:
-* express
-* sequelize
-* mySQL2
-* body-parser
-* path

 To customize for another dance team:
 * Make images folder the current folder
 * Make stylesheet the current file in css/styles.css